SPEAK WITH AN EXPERT

 Conclusion

-Ransomware groups becoming inactive and resurgence of groups under new branded logo is not new.
-We expect rise in activities tied to DragonForce operating as a Cartel in coming months.
+Ransomware groups becoming inactive and resurging as groups under new branded logo is not new.
+We expect a rise in activities tied to DragonForce operating as a cartel in coming months.
 Our team of researchers will continue to review malicious files at code level and perform additional analysis to enrich our knowledge base on threat groups and TTPs to develop detection logics to stay ahead of targeted attacks by cyber criminals.

 Indictors of Compromise